Most Affordable Online Master’s in English Programs 2020

 Courses in an English Master’s Program

-The list below highlights five common courses in graduate English programs.
+The list below highlights three common courses in graduate English programs.
 Keep in mind that specific course titles and content may differ across programs.

 Research Methods in Literature and Writing